-One compound thought to contribute to heart disease is homocystine, a substance which makes blood sticky and more easy to clot inside blood vessels.
-Investigators recruited 32 men (smokers and non smokers) and randomly gave them either a placebo or Juice Plus for 6 weeks each.
+One compound thought to contribute to heart disease is homocysteine, a substance that makes blood sticky and more easy to clot inside blood vessels.
+Investigators recruited 32 men (smokers and non-smokers) and randomly gave them either a placebo or Juice Plus for 6 weeks each.

 Juice Plus was shown to reduce homocysteine levels and raise levels of B vitamins and beta carotene.
 To be fair, other researchers have raised questions about this study.
 It would be good to redo this study with a larger number of people to see what happens.

-Researchers in Tokyo saw that after 4 weeks, Juice Plus supplements reduced homocystine levels as well markers of free radical damage.
+Researchers in Tokyo saw that after 4 weeks, Juice Plus supplements reduced homocysteine levels as well as markers of free radical damage.

 Juice Plus Inflammation Research